 Applying the classic control methods to cyber-physical systems faces a number of obstacles.
-The obstacles include the uncertainty of the environment [53], timing of computations (which is often abstracted out of control models) [39], and security that can be compromised through sensors and actuators [5].
+Some of them are the uncertainty of the environment [49], importance of timing (which is often abstracted out of control models) [36], and need to explicitly consider security that can be compromised through sensors and actuators [5].
 Overcoming these obstacles often leads to challenging integration with other modeling approaches, such as state machines and hybrid systems [4].
-This paper takes steps towards this integration with reliability and security domains.
+Our paper takes steps towards this integration with reliability and security domains.

-Recent work on secure CPS control addresses sensor and actuator security for various domains (e.g., smart grids [45]) and types of attacks (e.g., replay attacks [44]).
-One of important results is a set of robust state estimation algorithms that have theoretical guarantees in face of sensor attacks such as spoofing and replay [20] [50].
-We build upon this body of research in our paper, and specify sensor trustworthiness assumptions on top of which this work is built.
+Recent work on secure CPS control addresses on sensor and actuator security for various domains (e.g., smart grids [41]) and types of attacks (e.g., replay attacks [40]).
+One of important results is a set of robust state estimation algorithms that have theoretical guarantees in face of sensor attacks such as spoofing and replay [18] [46].
+We build upon this body of research in our paper, and specify the important sensor trustworthiness assumptions behind this work.